Creamy Sweet Corn Drink: Just 3 Ingredients! | The Woks of Life

 An abundance of sweet and tender summer corn is hitting markets near you.
 You may be grilling it, buttering it, chopping it up for salads, or putting it in a seafood boil, but I usually like my corn steamed simply for its natural sweetness.
 For that exact reason, I want to let you in on this creamy sweet corn drink that many restaurants serve in China.

 It may sound unusual, but this recipe is a great way to bring corn’s natural sweetness to another level and enjoy it any time on a hot summer day.
-I also realized it’s a popular drink from Central America, so there’s definitely something to it!
+I also realized that other corn drinks like atol de elote and chicha morada are popular in Central and South America, so there’s definitely something to it!

 A Variety of Chinese Drinks